Lawn Aeration Services Company

 Do You Really Have to Aerate Your Lawn in the Fall?

 Just like any other living thing on the earth, your lawn has basic needs for survival: food, water and air.
 And although you could neglect to aerate your lawn in the fall and not really deprive your lawn of these 3 survival necessities, aerating your lawn in the fall can truly make it easier for your lawn to get the most benefit and efficient use of those three elements.
 If you don’t have time to aerate your lawn because fall is a very busy time for your family, we understand.
-Just contact AllGreen Landscape Co. at (703) 992-8787 and we can take care of lawn aeration and a fall fertilizer application too.
-Here’s why aerating your lawn once a year, in the fall, is an excellent way to encourage a lush, healthy lawn when spring comes back:
+Just contact AllGreen Landscape Company at (703) 992-8787 and we can take care of lawn aeration and a fall fertilizer application too.
+Here’s why aerating your lawn once a year, as part of lawn maintenace services, is an excellent way to encourage a lush, healthy lawn when spring comes back:

 1. Aeration Prevents Soil Compaction